Robust stability and preconditioning of Darcy-Forchheimer equations: Mixed finite element method and robust solvability

 \subsection{Robust discrete solvability}

-First, we prove the discrete inf-sup condition, which is an essential ingredient of the proof of the parameter-robust unique solvability Theorem, discussed in this subsection.
-We adapt the same framework as in the continuous case to the present scenario. \begin{lemma} There exists an operator \(\cS_d\) satisfying the following properties:
+First, we prove the discrete inf-sup condition, which is an essential ingredient of the proof of the parameter-robust unique solvability Theorem, discussed in this subsection. \begin{lemma} There exists an operator \(\cS_d\) satisfying the following properties:

 \end{lemma} \begin{proof} We first define a bounded linear operator \(\cS_d\) from three different spaces, and then, invoke the duality relations between sum and intersection between Banach spaces \eqref{eq:duality} to conclude \(\cS_d\in \cL(\rQ_h',\bV_h).\)